Skip to main content

 01

-Employees engaged consistently when wellness activity translated to tangible rewards — points, discounts, cash equivalents.
-Social motivation alone was not sufficient.
+People used the app more consistently when activity led to points, discounts, or cash equivalents.
+Social motivation alone did not sustain use.

 02